• Skip to main content

 Recipe Notes:

-- Store leftovers in an airtight container and eat within five days.
+• Store leftovers in an airtight container for up to five days.

-- Nutrition info is based on one muffin made using the exact recipe above.
+• Nutrition info is based on one muffin made using the exact recipe above with all purpose flour.
+The vegan gluten-free version has an approximate calorie count of 257 per muffin.
 Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.

 Nutrition Info: